 /* are important and should not be left off otherwise your Browser Key may not work because it will not be able to validate the referrer.
 You can now click the “Create” button.

-Step 4 – Create the Server API Key
+Step 7 – Create a Server API Key